 As a gesture of support and thanks to their hosts, every year there is a Festival Supper and Musical Evening, when the Nave Choir sing for their suppers and for the benefit of local charities.
 No polyphony or 16th century masses here, but barbershop, close harmony and a generous helping of tongue-in-cheek.

-This year it will be held on Wednesday 23rd August at 6.30 for 7pm on the Parish Field, next to the church, by kind permission of Edington Parish Council.
+It is usually held on the Parish Field, next to the church, by kind permission of Edington Parish Council.
 The evening is a wonderfully light-hearted and enjoyable occasion which helps the community fund the Parish facilities used by the Festival – the Parish Hall and the minibus for instance.
 Festival singers give a stunning demonstration of close harmony music- making between courses, for our edification and delight.
 Our home-made puddings have also become something of a feature of the evening.

 Tickets, priced at £25 each, may be booked, by letter or email, after 1 June from Hugh Hancock, Dunge Farm, West Ashton, Trowbridge, Wiltshire BA14 6AX or firstname.lastname@example.org, telephone 01225 754626.
 Cheques should be made payable to ‘Edington Priory Church Music Evening’.
 Account details for BACS payments will be sent with acknowledgements of bookings.

 Please let Hugh know if you would like to sit with friends when you book, and he’ll do his best to accommodate you.
 Similarly, please give notice of any disabled parking requirements when ordering tickets.